swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

   could reasonably support.

-* The choice to support both source and binary packages in the same mechanism imposes certain requirements on the design which make it more complex than the existing proposal.
+* The choice to support both source and binary packages in the same mechanism imposes certain requirements on the design, which makes it more complex than the existing proposal.
 In particular, it means that the metadata about how the source and artifacts are mapped must be kept somewhere adjacent to but distinct from the package description (since a source package needs to define